 Mistake number two involves going all out on one or two list building strategies… before taking care of the absolute, ground zero basics of list building.

 Have you created, set up or installed all of the following?
-If not (if there’s even one of these basics that you’ve missed), go do them right now.
+If not, go do them right now.

 - A professional autoresponder subscription